cr0cK/vite-react-mobx-template/README.md

 ## Scripts

 - `start:dev`: Start the development server.
+- `start:prod`: Serve the production build using http-server on http://localhost:5000.
 - `build`: Build the application for production.
 - `check:code`: Type-check the project.
 - `format:code`: Format the codebase using Biome.